 Finding that the CEO was being inundated with web development requests, I created a customer portal to manage the demand.
 The resulting Web Developer Customer Portal automates the work of initial project take-offs, filters out spammers, and allows for quick prioritization of projects.
 In the second month of operation, already dozens of customers requested support.

 I selected a few homepage layouts from the sketches and proceeded to create the interactive prototypes using Sketch & Invision.

 I also oversaw the development of mobile responsive features for the website.
 Making the site mobile friendly involved changing the size of the content, font size, content padding, and more.

-One of the main fixes was increasing the mobile font size from 11- to 16-point.
+One impactful change was increasing the mobile font size.
 Small text can be hard to read, causing visitors to give up before finishing an article.
 This is especially true of Dear Blogger, many of whose users are over the age of 50 and therefore prone to experience vision issues.

 Work inquiry, question, or something else?